Subadditivity of shifts, Eilenberg-Zilber shuffle products and homology of lattices: The synor complex

 For this section we return to the situation where $\PPP$ is a poset, and we consider an efficient way to understand the homology of all lower intervals through a subcomplex of its simplicial chain complex.
 We do so using the following notions.

-An \defn{$i$-synor} is an element $x$ in $\PPP$ such that $\PPP_{<x}$ has non-trivial $(i-1)$st (reduced) homology, and a \defn{synor} is an element that is an $i$-synor for some $i$.
-It is not hard to see that $\PPP_{\mathrm{synors}}$, the subposet of synors, and $\PPP$ are homologically equivalent, that is, the inclusion induces an isomorphism of homology groups (this is a trivial consequence of a homological version of Quillen's Theorem A (see e.g., \cite[Corollary 4.3]{BWW}).)
+An \defn{$i$-synor} is an element $x$ in $\PPP$ such that $\PPP_{<x}$ has nontrivial $(i-1)$st (reduced) homology, and a \defn{synor} is an element that is an $i$-synor for some $i$.
+It is not hard to see that $\PPP_{\mathrm{synors}}$, the subposet of synors, and $\PPP$ are homologically equivalent, that is, the inclusion induces an isomorphism of homology groups.
+This is an easy consequence of a homological version of Quillen's Theorem A (see e.g., \cite[Corollary 4.3]{BWW}).
+Intuitively, this assures us that the poset of synors $\PPP_{\mathrm{synors}}$ already captures the homological information of $\PPP$.

-Let us be more explicit, and construct the synor complex $\mathcal{S}_*(\PPP)$ associated with $\PPP$.
-Eventually, we will think of $\mathcal{S}_*(\PPP)$ as a subcomplex of the reduced simplicial chain complex $(\redC_*(\PPP),\partial_{*})$ of $\PPP$.
+We proceed by capturing the same homological information through a chain complex associated with $\PPP$, called a \defn{synor complex} of $\PPP$ and denoted by $(\mathcal{S}_*(\PPP),\delta_{*})$, which gives a more economical way of studying the homology of $\PPP$ than merely the subposet of synors.
+Eventually, we will think of $(\mathcal{S}_*(\PPP),\delta_{*})$ as a subcomplex of the reduced simplicial chain complex $(\redC_*(\PPP),\partial_{*})$ of $\PPP$, whose order chains are all supported in $\PPP_{synors}$.
 In particular, the boundary operator of the synor complex will coincide with the simplicial boundary operator.
 However, we first develop the ideas more abstractly:

 Let $\PPP$ be a poset.
 A $\PPP$-\defn{graded complex} $(C_*,\partial_*)$ is a complex of vector spaces over a field $\KK$ such that \begin{itemize} \item $C_i = \bigoplus_{x \in \PPP} C_i^{(x)}$ for $i \geq 0$, \item $\partial_i\big(\, C_i^ {(x)} \big) \subseteq \bigoplus_{y \leq x} C_{i-1}^{(y)}$ for $i \geq 1$ and \item $C_{-1} = \KK$. \end{itemize}